m8ypie/ebay-lister/README.md

   eBay listing price.
 - `MIN_UNIT_PRICE`: The minimum price for an item to be listed on eBay.

-## Configuration

-The following configuration fields are required and should be set in a `.env`
-file:

-- `EBAY_APP_ID`: Your eBay application ID, used for authentication with the eBay API.
-- `EBAY_CERT_ID`: Your eBay certificate ID, used for authentication with the eBay API.
-- `EBAY_DEV_ID`: Your eBay developer ID, used for authentication with the eBay API.
-- `EBAY_REFRESH_TOKEN`: Your eBay refresh token, used to obtain access tokens for the eBay API.
-- `ECHO_MTG_TOKEN`: Your EchoMtg API token, used to authenticate with the EchoMtg inventory API.
-- `ECHO_MTG_EMAIL`: Your EchoMtg account email.
-- `ECHO_MTG_PASSWORD`: Your EchoMtg account password.
-- `OFFER_PERCENTAGE`: The percentage of the EchoMtg purchase price to use as the eBay listing price.
-- `MIN_UNIT_PRICE`: The minimum price for an item to be listed on eBay.

 ## Getting Started

 To get started with this project, you will need: